-Good Shepherd Community Care is proud to partner with Alter Dementia to bring our patient focused care to faith communities in the Greater Boston and Metro West Areas.
+Good Shepherd Community Care is proud to partner with Alter Dementia to bring compassionate, patient-centered care into faith communities across Greater Boston and MetroWest.

 For so many people, their faith community is the place where they uplift more than just their spirit.
 It’s also the center of their social and emotional lives.
 But the impacts of Alzheimer’s disease and other dementias can push those affected away from their faith communities for all the wrong reasons.